ClicData VS. Qlik Sense: Business Intelligence Tools Comparison

 The second big difference between the two is that ClicData builds a data warehouse while Qlik builds in-memory data snapshots.
 In other words, ClicData continuously builds upon your data regardless of its source.
 And if the source system no longer has the data or if you switch systems, ClicData still holds all of your historical data.

 But these are just the large overall architectural differences.
-Let’s take a closer look.
+Let’s take a closer look at the feature level.

-ClicData comes with pre-built connectors that allow you to access your data in hundreds of systems, databases, and applications.
-The QlikView Connector is basically a custom connector that allows you to connect to mostly ODBC data only via scripting.
+ClicData comes with pre-built connectors that allow you to access your data in hundreds of systems, including databases, ERPs, CRMs, accounting systems, files, and many more.

 ClicData also implements data connections called Smart Views that are ready for consumption and are pre-built for our customers.
 This can accelerate the dashboard-building process quite a lot as the data is already configured for visualization.

-ClicData dashboards are live documents that are always connected to real-time data.
-So, if the designer makes changes or if data changes, the end-users get to see the results live and in real-time, even if they are looking at the dashboard at that time.
+ClicData dashboards are live objects that are always connected to real-time data.
+So, if the designer makes changes or if data changes, the end-users get to see the results in real time, even if they are looking at the dashboard at that time.

 Publications, Alerts & Mobile